DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ## About this task

 You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Azure AD service and use web application single sign-on (SSO).
-The following diagram shows the ODM services with an external OIDC provider after a successful installation.
+The following diagram (missing??) shows the ODM services with an external OIDC provider after a successful installation.

 The following procedure describes how to manually configure ODM with an Azure AD service.